 There are many products available that are aimed at deterring cats.
 These usually contain a scent that cats find extremely unpleasant.
 These products are usually available from your garden centre or even a pet shop.

 - Cats prefer to dig in loose dirt or sand.
 If you have a small area try placing some pebbles in the garden beds.

 - Pine cones also act as a deterrent as cats don’t like the feel of them on their feet.
 So try adding some to your mulch and spread around flower beds to keep the cats away.

 - Depending on where you are, you could try motion activated sprinklers.
 However, this isn’t recommended for Australia with our current drought.
 The use of sprinklers in many parts of Australia is prohibited.

-- There are ultrasonic devices which are triggered by a motion sensor.
-These emit a sound which is inaudible to humans but able to be heard by cats.
+- There are ultrasonic devices that are triggered by a motion sensor.
+These emit a sound that is inaudible to humans but able to be heard by cats.

 - Place netting on the ground, especially in areas where there is freshly turned over soil and or seedlings.

 - Chicken manure around established plants can also deter cats as they don’t like the smell.